autopi-io/documentation/docs/hardware/autopi_tmu_cm4/installing_external_antennas.md

 ### Pre-installed Antennas
 If you opted for pre-installed antennas through our shop or by contacting our sales team, your device will arrive with the antennas already in place.
-All that's left to do is connect the cables to the corresponding antenna ports.
+All that's left to do is to connect the cables to the corresponding antenna ports.
 Please refer to the image below for guidance.

 ![Device with antenna](/img/hardware/autopi_tmu_cm4/installing_external_antennas/antenna_device.png)